Best Garden Tool Organizers for Garage Walls

 Buyer warning

 Per-hook capacity is not explicitly published in lb.
-The all-metal construction and 16-hook layout imply heavy-duty real-world capacity, but buyers wanting a specific rating should look at the FastTrack pick (50 lb locking hooks per Rubbermaid).
+The all-metal construction and 16-hook layout imply heavy-duty real-world capacity, but buyers wanting a specific rating should look at the Rubbermaid FastTrack kit (50 lb locking hooks per Rubbermaid).
 Also, 64″ needs 5+ ft of clear wall — measure your available wall section before ordering.
 The mounting hardware ships sized for wood studs at standard 16″ centers; if your wall has different stud spacing or you’re attaching to drywall over plywood, factor that into the install.
 For general garage hooks across multiple categories, see the dedicated hook roundup.

 Best with Hooks: Heavy Duty Shovel Holder Wall Mount + 10-Pack + 2 Double Hooks